 Today, acceptance of macerated white wines has caused an unintended effect: copycats with sloppy results.
 “People talk about improvisation.
 I cannot accept this,” she says.
 “When you work so hard every day, all year, and then to improvise in the cellar?
 It is unacceptable.
 There’s already been 8,000 years of viticulture.
 What more do you want to invent?”

 She draws a sample of the 2023 Ribolla Gialla from a hulking oak barrel.
 The vibrant color seems to scream for attention, but the lilting aromas are far too elegant to suggest that her wine is insecure and seeking validation.
-It is a symphony in aromatic form: fruit, zest, flower, fresh air.
+It is a symphony in aromatic form: the fruit acting like flower, the flower exuding zest, the feeling of it all like stepping out into fresh air.

 “The only thing you cannot buy in the wine world is time,” she says.
 “The beauty of this job is seeing the vineyards become older and older, to have more potential each year.
 That is what inspires me.”